This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Additionally, the impact of having it indoors in a small enclosure will cause it to experience stress, which in turn affects its health and thus its growth rate.

-Needless to say, your Sulcata’s overall health will be an overriding factor in its ability to grow rapidly and achieve its maximum size.
+Needless to say, your Sulcate’s overall health will be an overriding factor in its ability to grow rapidly and achieve its maximum size.

 Additionally, it would help if you kept in mind that your tortoise will need to stay hydrated, and a checkup at the vet should be done every couple of months.

-Consider that tortoises will tend to avoid water and swimming as frequently as possible, so fresh water in a shallow dish and wetting their shells is a good way to keep them hydrated.
+Consider that tortoise will tend to avoid water and swimming as frequently as possible, so fresh water in a shallow dish and wetting their shells is a good way to keep them hydrated.